Damitri411/OBDC-Comparison/README.md

 # OBDC-Comparison

-This repository contains the simulation code used to conduct the analyses for a review of Bayesian designs for identifying the **optimal biological dose combination (OBDC)** — the dose pair achieving sufficient biological activity with acceptable tolerability — in two-agent Phase I/II oncology trials, in line with the FDA's Project Optimus initiative.
-It provides working R implementations of four representative designs spanning the three principal statistical paradigms for OBDC estimation: a model-based design (**EffTox**), a model-assisted design (**Comb-BOIN12**), and two utility-integrated designs (**COMIC** and **uTPI-Comb**).
-Each design is built from a common set of configurable parameters and can be run either as a command-line report or through an interactive Shiny application, allowing users to explore scenario assumptions and compare operating characteristics across designs without needing to read the underlying statistical code.
+This repository contains the simulation code used to conduct the analyses for the following manuscript on Bayesian designs for identifying the **optimal biological dose combination (OBDC)** — the dose pair achieving sufficient biological activity with acceptable tolerability — in two-agent Phase I/II oncology trials, in line with the FDA's Project Optimus initiative.

-Seven self-contained files make up the bundle: the scenarios, the four design engines, one "just-run-it" script, and one single-file Shiny app.

-## Citation

-This repository provides the simulation code developed for and used in the following manuscript.
 If you use this repository, please cite:

 > Mukherjee A¹, Takeda K², Wason J M S¹. *Optimal Dose Combination Selection
 > in Oncology Trials Using Bayesian Designs: Statistical, Regulatory, and